- PDF doc

 - the investment is or is to be made in the ordinary course of legal practice, and for the ancillary purpose of maintaining or enhancing the value of the money or property pending the completion of the matter or further stages of the matter or pending payment or delivery of the money or property to or at the direction of the client.

-- money for barristers’ fees for past services;
+- money for barristers’ fees that have been invoiced;

 - money directed to a third person such as a party in proceedings;